What Happens After I-140 Approval: How to File Form I-485

 Prior USCIS approvals

-I-140 approval notice, prior I-129 or I-797 approval notices
+Form I-140 approval notice and any prior Form I-129 or Form I-797 approval notices

 Medical examination